This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat the oven to 350 degrees F. and line a baking sheet with parchment paper or a baking mat.
+• Preheat the oven to 350°F and line a baking sheet with parchment paper or a baking mat.

-• In a large bowl (or the bowl of your stand mixer) beat together the butter, peanut butter, granulated sugar, and brown sugar, until the mixture is light and fluffy, about 5 minutes (using a hand mixer if you don’t have a stand mixer is a good option.)
+• In a large bowl or the bowl of your stand mixer beat together the butter, peanut butter, granulated sugar, and brown sugar until the mixture is light and fluffy, about 5 minutes.
+(You can also use a hand mixer if you don't have a stand mixer.)

 • Add the two eggs and vanilla and mix to combine.